 Whilst some have called the Castigators overly aggressive, narrow-minded, or bigoted, none can deny the fervour with which they go about their tasks.
 The Castigators have influential allies that allow them to continue unmolested; some traditional and puritan Inquisitors have gone so far as to openly applaud the Castigators, seeing their actions as those of the truly faithful.
 The chapter has worked in concert with puritan elements of the Emperor's Inquisition on several occasions throughout its history.
 It is not uncommon for such Inquisitors to work with militant cults in the Imperium such as the Redemptionists to create frenzied mobs and stir up hatred, intolerance and xenophobia amongst planetary populations.
 These beliefs are similar to those of the Castigators, and this has lead to them aiding such cults at the urging of an Inquisitor.

 Above all, the Castigators revere the Emperor for His sacrifice and for all He had to endure to ensure that humanity survived the dark days of the Horus Heresy.
 He surrendered more than most can even imagine.
 Many of the chapter's marines commit acts of self-mutilation in an attempt to further their own spiritual growth.
 These acts are overlooked by the Chapter's commanders, as they encourage piety.
 The pain is welcomed, and is a small price to pay for understanding even a small sliver of the Emperor's suffering and sacrifice.
-The Castigators look upon the Chapter's Dreadnoughts with awe.
-This is in part because chapter reveres these warriors for the heroic deeds they achieved in life, and also because they echo the Emperor Himself - their bodies are shattered but still they continue to fight the enemies of Humankind.
-Their courage, determination and tenacity are an example which every marine in the chapter strives to emulate.
-The ancient warriors encased within these sarcophagi can prove devastating on the field, and company Captains often seek their counsel before committing their forces.

-It has been noted by Imperial observers that the Castigators grudgingly tolerate both the Astropaths and those of the Navigator Gene.
+It has been noted by Imperial observers that the Castigators tolerate both the Astropaths and those of the Navigator Gene.
 This has led some to criticise the Castigators' belief system as hypocritical.
 The Castigators roundly refute such allegations, arguing that both institutions were created and sanctioned by the Emperor - just as the Adeptus Astartes were.

-This unyielding thoroughness means that the Castigators replace losses at a slower rate than in most marine chapters.
+This (arguably excessive) thoroughness means that the Castigators replace losses at a slower rate than in most marine chapters.
 In recent years there have been few occasions when the Castigators have been at full chapter strength.
 The Castigators contend, however, that their rigidly maintained purity makes them more than a match for their foes.

-Edited by Commissar Molotov, 04 July 2017 - 11:33 PM.
+Edited by Commissar Molotov, 08 December 2006 - 12:54 AM.